noctisatrae/farseer/thoughts.md

 IDEAS OF HANDLERS:
 - Apple APNS server who pushes notification when a certain condition on the network is met.

-TODO:
-- JS/TS SDK
+TODO (follow the order):
+- Support multiple bootstrap addresses
 - Grafana dashboard
-- Binary/Library?
+- Plugin system
+- JS/TS SDK => release day!!